Mitchel Musso (album): Singles

-"Hey" was released as lead single from the album.
+"Hey" was released as the lead single from the album.
 Musso filmed a music video for the song and the video premiered on Disney Channel on May 15, 2009.
 The song debuted at number 70 on the Billboard Hot 100.

-"Shout It" was announced as a single by Musso in his official Twitter page.
+"Shout It" was announced as a single by Musso on his official Twitter page.
 The music video for the song, which features scenes from his tour, was released on September 29, 2009, on iTunes.